Xiantaidu/Vocal2Midi/README.md

 The current runtime is **ONNX-first**:

-- `llama.cpp` is used for the Qwen decoder and runs on CPU.
+- `llama.cpp` is used for the Qwen decoder and runs on Vulkan or CPU.
 - ONNX models default to **DirectML** and fall back to **CPU** when DirectML is unavailable.
 - The main user-facing entrypoint is the Fluent GUI in [`app_fluent.py`](app_fluent.py).